enguy-hub/streamlit_fastapi_nominatim/README.md

 # Demo Map - Streamlit and FastAPI - with Nominatim API

-This project demonstrates the integration of a FastAPI backend with a Streamlit frontend, designed to visualize country boundaries using the OSM boundary dataset accessed through the Nominatim API.
+This project demonstrates the integration of a FastAPI backend with a Streamlit frontend, designed to visualize country boundaries using the OSM boundary dataset accessed through the [Nominatim Search API](https://nominatim.org/release-docs/latest/api/Search/).
 Follow the setup guide below to try it out.
 Enjoy !!!

 ## Setup Guide